FINISHING THE END OF THE CHESAPEAKE BRACELET:

 FINISHING THE FACE OF THE STAR

-lying alongside the other two lines and down the rabbit hole again, but that
+alongside the other two lines and down the rabbit hole again, but that leaves a void

-tuck them down the rabbit holes as shown.
-Again, the line should lie nicely
+down the rabbit holes as shown.
+Again, the line should lie nicely along the other

-CROWN MUST ALWAYS GO THE SAME DIRECTION AS THE REST OF THE
+ALWAYS GO THE SAME DIRECTION AS THE REST OF THE KNOT!
+Otherwise it

 Tighten up the crown and make it nice, tight and symmetrical.